 If you find yourself seriously thinking about your performance as CEO, there are a few things you can do to improve your skills and get a better understanding of what your role in the organization should be:

 - Work with an executive coach – An executive coach can help you develop a better understanding of your personal strengths and weaknesses as well as which role in the organization is best for you, if any.
 Also, with the guidance of a coach, you can come to grips with the purpose of the business and what’s next.
-Insight into your personal goals and motivation will point the way to the solution that’s best for you as well as for the company.
+Insight into your personal goals and motivation will lead to the answer to the ownership vs. management question and a solution that’s best for you as well as for the company.